RyanTheAllmighty/AllmightyBot/README.md

 ### Listeners
 The listeners folder contains all the listeners for the bot and is loaded when started up.
 There is no need to do anything else other than make the .js files in the listeners folder for them to start working.

-If you wish to disable/enable a listener, simply edit the listener you want to disable in the listeners folder and change the below to enable/disable a command:
+If you wish to disable/enable a listener, simply edit the listener you want to disable in the listeners folder and change the below to enable/disable a listener:

 ```javascript
 module.exports.enabled = true;